ped-dyn-emp/PeTrack/docs/source/calibration/extrinsic_calibration.md

 status (intrinsic & extrinsic calibration).
 In case something goes wrong during the following steps, you have a project you can return to and do not have to redo everything from the start.

+After this step, you can directly define the walkable area and obstacle polygons in the calibrated view.
+See [](/export/walk_area.md) for the complete workflow.

 :::{Tip}
 To avoid scrolling through the numbers in the `calibration tab` you can check the `immutable` checkbox on the top right of all the sections on the page.
 This can save you a lot of trouble going forward!